 International Trade Center

-The Center established an International Trade Program designed to:
+The Center established an international trade program designed to:

-- Target specific sectors or markets to facilitate matchmaking activities
+- Target specific sectors or markets to facilitate matchmaking activities;

-- Conduct information and training seminars on doing business in foreign markets
+- Conduct information and training seminars on doing business in foreign markets.

-The Center works in partnership with the U.S.-Mexico Chamber of Commerce (USMCOC) to leverage binational business networks through the USMCOC’s 18 chapters throughout the U.S. and Mexico, and its activities with high level public sector officials in both countries.
+The Center works in partnership with the USMCOC to leverage binational business networks with the USMCOC’s 18 chapters throughout the U.S. and Mexico, and its activities with high level public sector officials in both countries.